mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 +   import fetch from 'fetch';
 ```

-Then, add a `model()` hook that returns the list of users fetched from server, by using the `fetch` method.
+Then, add a `model()` hook that returns the list of users fetched from the server, by using the `fetch` method.

 ```diff
 +   async model() {